papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 ![Layout2](http://i.imgur.com/TLXvO.png)

-The first leads to a smoother and wider transition of blurs, but the second requires less texture space.
+The first layout leads to a smoother and wider transition of blurs, while the second uses less texture space.